Cardiac & Heart Screening in Singapore

 To lower your risk, maintain a healthy diet, engage in regular physical activity, avoid smoking, and limit alcohol consumption.
 Regular check-ups and managing conditions such as diabetes and hypertension are key.

-Many heart screening packages are MediSave or insurance claimable, depending on the tests included, your medical need and your insurance policy.
+Many heart screening packages are MediSave or insurance claimable, depending on the tests included, your medical needs and your insurance policy.
 It is best to check with your doctor and insurer for detailed coverage information.

 Our Insurance Partners